kcg295/AppSecAssignment1.1/HW1_Instructions.md

 your commits.
 This can be done by following the guide at https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work.

+In order for us to be able to verify that you successfully signed your commits, please upload an ASCII armored copy of your signing key in the root directory of your repository and name it signing\_key.pub.

 After installing and configuring git, you should then create a GitHub account at https://github.com, and add an ssh key using the guide found at https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account.